Tboli people: Ethnology

-Like their immediate neighbouring tribes, the Úbûs, Blàan, Blit, Tàú-Segél, and the Tasaday, they have been variously termed hill tribes, pagans, animists, etc., as opposed to indigenous Muslim peoples or Christian settlers.
-In political contexts, however, the word "Lumad" (from the Cebuano for native people) has become a popular umbrella term for the various indigenous peoples of Mindanao.
+Like their immediate neighbouring ethnic groups, the Úbûs, Blàan, Blit, Tàú-Segél, and the Tasaday, they have historically been described as pagans or animists, as opposed to Muslim peoples or Christian settlers.
+In political contexts, however, the Cebuano term "Lumad" ("native") has become an umbrella term for the various polytheistic peoples of Mindanao.

+In ethnographic and linguistic literature on Mindanao, their name is variously spelt Tboli, T'boli, Tböli, Tagabili, Tagabilil, Tagabulul and Tau Bilil.
+Their endonym is Tboli.
+In the literature, their whereabouts and identity are somewhat imprecise: some publications present the Tboli and the Tagabili as distinct peoples, whereas some locate the Tbolis in the vicinity of Lake Buluan in the Cotabato Basin or in Agusan del Norte.

+Tbolis speak their native language of the same name.
+However, over the decades, Tbolis can speak and understand Cebuano, Hiligaynon, Tagalog and to some extent, Ilocano, alongside their own native language.
+These languages were brought and introduced by these settlers from Cebu, Bohol, Siquijor, Negros, Panay, Tagalog-speaking regions, Central Luzon and Ilocandia, upon their arrival into Tboli homelands during the early 20th century.

+They are considered to be an indigenous people in Philippine law.

 Music

-The Tboli have a musical heritage consisting of various types of agung ensembles – ensembles composed of large hanging, suspended or held, bossed/knobbed gongs that act as drone without any accompanying melodic instrument.
+The Tboli have a musical heritage consisting of various types of agung ensembles, which are composed of large hanging, suspended or held, bossed/knobbed gongs that act as drone without any accompanying melodic instrument.